nebari-dev/nebari-docs/docs/docs/how-tos/domain-registry.md

 ## Automatic DNS provision

 Qhub has an extra flag for deployments that grants management and the creation of the DNS records for you automatically.
-For automatic DNS provision add `--dns-auto-provision` to your nebari deploy command:
+For automatic DNS provision add `--dns-auto-provision` to your Nebari `deploy` command:

 ```bash
 nebari deploy -c nebari-config \